-Import Prices MoM in the United States remained unchanged at -0.10 percent in September.
+Import Prices MoM in the United States increased to 0.10 percent in December from -0.10 percent in September of 2025.
 Import Prices MoM in the United States averaged 0.11 percent from 1989 until 2025, reaching an all time high of 3.40 percent in September of 1990 and a record low of -7.40 percent in November of 2008.
 This page includes a chart with historical data for the United States Import Prices MoM.
 United States Import Prices MoM - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.

 Calendar GMT Reference Actual Previous Consensus TEForecast